 The portfolios are data-driven, so require no manual intervention – they pick themselves.
-But regular followers will spot one significant difference to the consistent portfolio this year, and there are plenty of changes to the aggressive basket of shares in 2023-24.
+But regular followers will spot lots of changes to both this year’s consistent portfolio, and also in the aggressive basket of shares for 2025-26.

 The winter portfolio strategy is very simple and makes all the hard decisions for you.
 It tells you when to buy and even when to sell.
 Find out more.